-- 1. A continuous, internal pedestrian walkway system shall be provided from a perimeter public sidewalk or right-of-way to the principal customer entrance of all principal buildings on the site.
-For the purposes of this UDO, pedestrian walkway shall mean the same as a pedestrian pathway. - Pedestrian walkways shall feature landscaping, benches, enhanced pavers, seating areas and similar materials/facilities for a minimum fifty (50) percent of the length of the walkway. - 3.
-If a parking lot separates the principal building from an outparcel building, a pedestrian path or sidewalk shall be provided connecting the two through a direct link. - C. Sidewalks.
+- A. Sidewalks.
 Sidewalks shall be designed in accordance with the City of Greer Engineering Manual in width and shall be provided in the following locations: - 1.
-Along any street-facing side(s) of any lot that abuts a public street; - 2.
-Along the full length of the building(s), along any façade(s) featuring a customer entrance, and - 3.
-Along any façade(s) abutting public parking areas. - D. Pedestrian Crossings.
+Along any street-facing side(s) of any lot that abuts any roadway, including private roadways. - 2.
+Along any façade(s) abutting public parking areas and along any facades featuring a customer entrance. - 3.
+ML Zoned properties are exempt from this requirement except where adjacent to an existing sidewalk. - 4.
+The Director and or designee shall have the ability to waive this requirement based on adjacent, existing development including improvements (i.e., existing location and condition of the sidewalk system). - B. Pedestrian Crossings.
 Street crossings, also referred to as a crosswalk, shall be required whenever a walkway intersects a vehicular area; and/or a pedestrian walkway intersects a vehicular area within a development or along its frontage.
-Crossings dedicated for pedestrians within vehicle use areas shall be marked in accordance with state and federal law and designed to draw special attention to alert vehicles to its location through:

-- 1. Physical articulations such as bump-outs;

-- 2. Signage or crossing light/notification mechanisms;
+Crossings dedicated for pedestrians within vehicle use areas shall be marked in accordance with state and federal law and designed to draw special attention to alert vehicles to its location through: - 1.
+Physical articulations such as bump-outs; - 2.
+Signage or crossing light/notification mechanisms;

 - 3. Change in materials;

 - 4. Colored paint;

 - 5. Grade change; and/or

 - 6. A combination of these elements.